 Roseville's creek corridors — Linda Creek, Dry Creek, and Secret Ravine — create ideal mosquito breeding habitat that impacts surrounding neighborhoods.
 Standing water collects in these low-lying areas and in the many retention basins throughout newer West Roseville and Fiddyment Farm developments.
+HOA greenbelts and community ponds add breeding pressure that homeowners can't control on their own property.

 Understanding which mosquito species are active helps determine the best treatment approach for your property.